kashiwagiren/PROHub/README.md

 3. **List Your Services**: Specify the services you offer and make your profile visible to potential clients.
 4. **Receive Service Requests**: Clients will reach out with job requests, allowing you to negotiate terms.
 5. **Get Reviewed**: Once the service is completed, clients leave feedback to help build your reputation.

 ---

+## How the Website Should Look

+- **Modern and Clean Design**: The website will feature a minimalist aesthetic with a dark theme, utilizing colors like black and dark gray to provide a sleek appearance.
+- **User-Friendly Navigation**: An intuitive navigation menu that allows users to easily access different sections of the site, such as searching for professionals, viewing service categories, and accessing their profiles.
+- **Responsive Layout**: The design will be fully responsive, ensuring optimal viewing and interaction experience on all devices, including desktops, tablets, and smartphones.
+- **Professional Profiles**: Each professional's profile will prominently display their name, photo, credentials, and ratings, making it easy for clients to assess their qualifications.
+- **Search Functionality**: A robust search bar at the top of the homepage for clients to quickly find services or professionals based on keywords and filters.
+- **Client Reviews and Ratings**: A section dedicated to showcasing client feedback on professional profiles, enhancing trust and transparency.
+- **Engaging Call-to-Action Buttons**: Clear and prominent buttons for signing up, logging in, and requesting services, encouraging user engagement.

+---